 See Related: Best Hiking Trails in America

-This French territory is made up of a group of islands in the Lesser Antilles region of the Caribbean Sea.
-Guadeloupe is best known for its beaches, hiking trails, and waterfalls.
+In the Southern Caribbean, Guadeloupe is a French territory in the Lesser Antilles region.
+It’s best known for its beaches, hiking trails, and waterfalls.

-Scuba divers on the island will be happy to know that Guadeloupe is one of many world-class dive sites, as there are many shipwrecks to explore, as well as reefs and underwater caves.
-And if you’re lucky, you might even spot some turtles!
+Scuba divers will be happy to know that Guadeloupe is one of many world-class dive sites.
+There are numerous shipwrecks, coral reefs, and underwater caves to explore.

 See Related: Most Beautiful Places in the World

-It is rumored that Martinique got its name from Christopher Columbus, who saw the island on his journey to the Americas and thought it was the most beautiful thing he had ever seen.
-He is said to have named the island Madinina, meaning “island of flowers”, or Matinino, “island of women”.
+It’s rumored that Martinique got its name from Christopher Columbus, who saw the island on his journey to the Americas and thought it was the most beautiful thing he had ever seen.
+He is said to have named Madinina, meaning “island of flowers,” or Matinino, “island of women.”

 One of the best things to do in Martinique is to explore the island’s mountainous interior.
-The island is home to the active volcano, Mount Pelée, as well as many other hiking trails.
-And if you’re looking for a challenge, you can try your hand at climbing Mount Pelee.
+The island has an active volcano, Mount Pelée, and various hiking trails.

 See Related: Best Island to Visit in Hawaii: What’s Best for You?